return to Natural Dog Health Remedies

 Antihistamines

-The second most common conventional dog allergy medication is antihistamines, such as Benadryl.
-While antihistamines do not cause as many systemic side effects as do corticosteroids, they are not as effective in relieving allergy symptoms.
+While antihistamines are not as notorious as corticosteroids when it comes to side effects, they are not as effective in relieving allergy symptoms.
 Only about 10 to 30 percent of dogs have been found to show improvement after using antihistamines for their allergies.

 Immunotherapy